rtyle/heat-water-at-sinks/README.md

 Each trigger includes a threshold temperature specification, a temperature sensor and a number of switches.
 The pump will be turned on if, for any of the triggers, the sensor measures temperature below the threshold and any of its switches are on.

-This works well with something like the [Watts 500800 Instant Hot Water Recirculating System](https://www.amazon.com/dp/B000E78XHG) that has been enhanced with temperture measurement capabilities on each valve.
+This works well with something like the [Watts 500800 Instant Hot Water Recirculating System](https://www.amazon.com/dp/B000E78XHG) that has been enhanced with temperature measurement capabilities on each valve.
-By characterizing the threshold temperature where the valve opens, the **heat-water-at-sinks** SmartApp can be configured to make sure that the pump is not run when it would not be effective (when the valve is closed).
+By characterizing the threshold temperature when the valve opens, the **heat-water-at-sinks** SmartApp can be configured to make sure that the pump is not run when it would not be effective (when the valve is closed).
 Smart switches are also added to indicate need.
-If your sink and shower light switches are smart, they can be used to suggest such.
+For example. if your nearby sink and/or shower light switches are smart, they can be used to suggest such.